ipaintcode/FigmaVars/README.md

-# Getting Started with FigmaVarsHooks
+# Getting Started with FigmaVars

-Welcome to FigmaVarsHooks, a React hooks library designed to simplify the integration of Figma variables into your React applications.
+Welcome to FigmaVars, a React hooks library designed to simplify the integration of Figma variables into your React applications.

 [FigmaVars dot com](https://figmavars.com)

 ## Installation

-To get started, install FigmaVarsHooks via npm or yarn:
+To get started, install FigmaVars via npm or yarn:

 ```bash
 npm install figmavars